 A result object MAY contain a property named codeFlows whose value is an array of zero or more codeFlow objects (§3.31).
 The codeFlows property is intended for use by analysis tools that provide execution path details that illustrate a possible problem in the code.

-If codeFlows is absent, it SHALL default to an empty array.

 NOTE: The SARIF file format allows multiple codeFlow objects within a single result object to allow for the possibility that more than code flow might be relevant to a single result.

 graphs property